TechWriterMelissa/daily-ux-writing-challenge/day-2.md

 Body: 175 characters max
 Button(s): 25 characters max

+xxxxxxxxxxxxxxxxxxxxxxx25xxxxxxxxxxxxx40xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx80xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx120xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx140xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx175

-## Ideas
+## Final Copy

-Headlines:
--Never miss a game
--Be there in spirit
--Follow the teams you love
--The app that brings the game to you
--Bring the game home with you
+**Carry the game around in your pocket.**

-Copy versions:
 PocketFan lets you follow the teams you love so you won't miss a thing.
 Stay in the game with real-time scores and highlights that bring you the action anytime, anywhere.
 Beer not included.

-Buttons:
--Download the app
--Get the app
--Free Download

-xxxxxxxxxxxxxxxxxxxxxxx25xxxxxxxxxxxxx40xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx80xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx120xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx140xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx175

-## Final Copy
+## Solution

 ## Discussion